KnowledgeCaptureAndDiscovery/DISK-UI/docs/admin-guide/index.md

 # Overview

-This guide is for Administration users wanting to create a Questions which will be used to create a Line of Inquiry by Expert User.
+This guide is for Administration users wanting to create a Questions which will be used to create a Line of Inquiry by Advanced User.

 !!!
 Note
     Please make sure you've completed the user guide before you start this guide.